 Here’s where cultivating patience comes in.
 Your job is to do the best with what you have to work with today.
 Structure and routine help automate everyday actions, lead to greater productivity as well as build self-esteem and awareness.
 Progress inspires a change in attitude as well as lessening the unfortunate shame and doubt in one’s abilities that so often accompany the disorder.

 Don’t just address deficits.
 Work to identify areas of strength, or “islands of competence,” and create a toolkit of strategies with different ways to get around problem areas more naturally.
 (14) Parents, advocate for your children to get the help they need.
 Both children and adults with ADHD must learn to speak up for themselves.
 It’s empowering and can be life-changing.
 Don’t try to hurry the process.
 Treating ADHD is not a sprint, it’s a journey of a thousand steps.
 One step at a time is enough.

 “Photo courtesy of Luigi/FreeDigitalPhoto.net” Modified on Canva.com

-(11) Why ADHD is Not Just a Problem for Kids by Ronnie Rochman – Time – ADHD Often Continues into Adulthood Harvested 3-6-2016 http://healthland.time.com/2013/03/04/why-adhd-is-not-just-a-problem-for-kids/ “In the largest study of its kind, researchers at Boston Children’s Hospital and Mayo Clinic found that close to a third of children with ADHD — 29.3% — still have the disorder as adults, along with an increased rate of other psychiatric problems.”
+(10) Not Just for Kids by Ronnie Rochman – Time – ADHD Often Continues into Adulthood Harvested 3-6-2016 http://healthland.time.com/2013/03/04/why-adhd-is-not-just-a-problem-for-kids/ “In the largest study of its kind, researchers at Boston Children’s Hospital and Mayo Clinic found that close to a third of children with ADHD — 29.3% — still have the disorder as adults, along with an increased rate of other psychiatric problems.”